Arash217/OBA-browser-technologies-1819/README.md

 - Can't play tracks on the details page because the eventlistener is attached to a div and not a button.

 #### Solution(s)
-- Homepage worked so I only added semantic html where needed.
+- Homepage already works, so I only added semantic html.
 - Replaced the SVG toggle flashlight button on the scan page with a button.
 Toggling the flashlight button now also works with a keyboard.
 - On the details page, I removed the eventlistener from the div and added it to the button.